Follow this guide to understand how to set up and use payment and deduction Pay Items.

 Daily rate #

-Any Per Unit Pay Template can also be used for a Daily rate.
+A Pay Definition based on a Per Unit Pay Template can be used for a Daily rate.